 While Ecuador might be famous for the Galapagos island, Cotopaxi volcano, and its beautiful beaches, it is also popular with many foreigners wanting to get an Ecuador residency.

-Practically, most of Ecuador visas apart from the ones for tourism and transit are resident visas.
+Practically, most Ecuador visas apart from the ones for tourism and transit are resident visas.
 However, these visas can further be temporary or permanent visas.
+And Ecuador visa application process can differ a bit depending on whether you are applying in Ecuador or outside.

 - As the name goes, a temporary resident visa for Ecuador allows a foreigner to reside in Ecuador temporarily.